InvadingOctopus/octopusui/README.md

 # OctopusUI 🐙🎛

-A collection of SwiftUI controls and extensions.
+A collection of custom SwiftUI controls and extensions.

 May be used in conjunction with the [OctopusKit game engine][octopuskit] or in any standalone SwiftUI application.